retroxsky06/bikesharing/README.md

 Although CitiBike may be popular in NYC due to high traffic and various factors, Des Moines, Iowa is a different landscape, and it is not certain that a similiar business model will be successful.
 Further research on the Des Moines area is needed to determine the viability of a Des Moines bike-sharing business.

 ### Additional Suggestions
-In addition to the analysis provided, two more visualizations are suggested below to further the business proposal exploration:
+In addition to the provided analysis, two more visualizations are suggested below to further the business proposal exploration:
-1.
+- Attain additional data to discover the cost of each ride and filter by usertype as that can provide more information on trends.
-2.
+- Compare top starting and ending locations by gender as this may determine if there is a gender gap between locations where rides start and finish.
+This can attribute to possible targeted campaigning and advertisement.